dmaurath/datasciencecoursera/GaCD/Course Project/README.md

 7. y_test.txt
 8. y_train.txt

-###TO RETRIEVE THE DATA SETS ABOVE
-1. Download from  this link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-2. Unzip to directory

 ###USAGE
-1. Save the file "run_analysis.r" into the unzipped directory you created above
+1. Ensure the file "run_analysis.r" is in same directory as the 8 files above
 2. In your R console, type:
 ```
 source("run_analysis.r")